Afudu/P11_OpenClassroom/README.md

 **Date:** 20/05/2024

-## Project Scope
+## Abstract
 The project involves enhancing the Python web application used by Güdlft, a company that organizes regional competitions.

 The application is built with Flask - a Python framework, and stores data in JSON files to avoid database dependencies.

-The enhancements are broken into phases, following the functional requirements, with a focus on testing, debugging and adding new features.

-**Phase 1:**

-The code for the initial phase is placed in this [repo](https://github.com/OpenClassrooms-Student-Center/Python_Testing/) and addresses the following functionalities for club secretaries:
+The initial code is placed in this [repo](https://github.com/OpenClassrooms-Student-Center/Python_Testing/) and should allow the following functionalities to the club secretaries:

-  * **Login:** They can log in using their email.
+  * They can log in using their email.

-  * **Viewing Competition List:** They can view a list of upcoming competitions.
+  * They can view a list of upcoming competitions.

-  * **Booking Places:** They can select a competition and use points to book places.
+  * They can select a competition and use points to book places.

      - Points used will be deducted from their total.